 Almost twenty years after the debut of Disney’s 20,000 Leagues Under the Sea, Production Designer HARPER GOFF wrote this memoir describing the creative process by which he created the NAUTILUS, the Leagues Diving Suits, and more.
 This transcript is posted here exactly as it was provided to me: with no changes in spelling or punctuation.
 For an interesting look into the mind of a creative genius, read on.

-current True-Life adventure short subject.
-Walt went to England and I stayed in
+title for a current True-Life adventure short subject.
+Walt went to England and

-Burbank and made a story-board of a live action version of the classic using
+I stayed in Burbank and made a story-board of a live action version of the

-wonders of the deep.
-Walt liked the story-board well enough to have me give an
+the wonders of the deep.
+Walt liked the story-board well enough to have me give

-'A.R.I.'
-(Audience Reaction Inquiry) to a group of exhibitors who were in town.
+an 'A.R.I.'
+(Audience Reaction Inquiry) to a group of exhibitors who were in

 In motion pictures, the text of a classic like this subject is sacrosanct like the Bible!
 The 'word' of Jules Verne is not to be made light of, so the duty of the production designer like myself is to take the sometimes arbitary discriptions of the Nautilus as recorded by 'J.V.' and "make it work".